GridTools/gt4py/docs/functional/architecture/0007-Fencil-Processors.md

 - **Created**: 2022-06-22
 - **Updated**: 2022-06-22

-The backend registry was deleted and replaced by passing the function instead of the string key to `execute_fencil`.
+The backend registry was deleted and replaced by calling the function instead of passing the string key to `execute_fencil`.
 The previous de-facto concept of backend (any function that takes a fencil) has been split into two types of `fencil_processors`, `fencil_executors` and `fencil_formatters`.
 Care was taken to not complicate applying either of those to a fencil.

 This was done to